GAO report tells DOT to protect consumers better

 DOT enforcement of their own regulations is lax.

 During the entire Obama administration, DOT only conducted customer service compliance inspections 33 times at airline headquarters.
 More than 75 percent found violations.
 Total fines ranged from $40,000 to $1,200,000.
-In the first two years of the Trump administration, DOT performed no inspections.
+In the Trump administration, DOT performed no inspections.

 DOT passenger protection problems run deep, according to GAO.